-Oh my goodness, spring break is quickly sneaking up on us!
-I don’t know about you all, but I LOVE spring break!
-Since my boys are all in school now I miss the times that they are home and I want to enjoy that time with them.
+Oh my goodness, spring break is quickly sneaking upon us!
+With that comes the search for fun spring break activities.
+I love spring break since my boys are all in school now I miss the times that they are home.
 I always want to make spring break special for them.
-Thankfully, special spring break activities do not have to break the bank.
+Thankfully, fun spring break activities do not have to break the bank.

 (This post contains affiliate links.
 If you click on a link and make a purchase, I will get a small commission at no extra cost to you.
 Thank you for your support!
 For more information, please see my disclosure. )

 Fun Spring Break Activities can be Small and Easy!

 Most of the time, my kids’ requests for fun spring break activities are small that can be easily done.
 Much of the time they are not expensive, but only require some time.
 One of their most favorite spring break activities is visiting a neighboring town, going for a hike, and having picnic at their favorite park.
 Sometimes we get so wound up in wanting to make things special and go “all-out” that we forget to ask them what THEY want.
 What my kids crave quality time with me more than expensive things.